 Note to Departments

-For more information about this process update, please see the Incoming and Outgoing DUAs, MTAs, and CDAs campus announcement made March 12, 2019.
+For more information about this process update, please see the campus announcement made August 24, 2020.

 Clinical trial sponsors or clinical research organizations (CRO) may wish for the Principal Investigator and/or study staff to review documents such as the Investigator Brochure, Protocol, and other non-public or proprietary information to evaluate the protocol and gauge her or his interest in conducting the clinical trial.
 The Confidential Disclosure Agreement (CDA) or Non-Disclosure Agreement (NDA) assures the sponsor or CRO that the institution will protect the confidential information against unauthorized disclosure for a period of time.
 The sponsor or CRO will typically send a copy of their standard CDA.
 The Principal Investigator may acknowledge her or his responsibilities under the CDA, but only URA can execute the CDA on behalf of institution.
 Confidential Disclosure Agreements may be executed for non-clinical research, as well.